- North Spore Commercial Grain Spawn

 All of our grain spawn is produced on organic millet and supplemented with a small amount of sawdust for increased vigor.

-We sell 6lb bags for $2 per lb. and ask for a minimum order of 4 bags bi-weekly to qualify for commercial rates.
+Our bags are 6 lbs each and require a minimum order of 4 bags bi-weekly to qualify for commercial rates.
 All commercial spawn customers must commit to a standing order but can change their order if they let us know 2 weeks in advance.
 To inquire about commercial rates, please email email@example.com

 We try very hard to keep the strains in this collection in stock at all times, though there may be fluctuation in availability based on demand.
 Other strains may be available.
 Inquire by emailing firstname.lastname@example.org.